Court Examines Duress As Grounds For Annulment

 The court’s analysis

 The court found the evidence before it to be “overwhelming” in its support that the marriage was a sham entered into for immigration purposes.
 The court was satisfied the wife did not enter into the agreement to marry on her own free will, and only married the husband because she was scared of losing her job.
 As a result, the application for the marriage to be annulled was granted.

-At Arbesman Hamilton LLP we understand that the end of a marriage can be difficult and emotional no matter the circumstances.
+At NULaw we understand that the end of a marriage can be difficult and emotional no matter the circumstances.
 That’s why our experienced and compassionate lawyers make the process easier by providing outstanding legal guidance to ensure our clients right are protected so they can move forward in their lives.
 Please contact us online or by phone at 416-481-5604 to book your consultation today.